10 Cover Letter Mistakes

 - Is It the Right Length?

 If you are emailing this to someone, send it to the proper person, not just to a general department.
 Also, send it in the actual body of the email, not just as an attachment.
-It IS the email, not an accessory to it.
+It IS the email, not an attachment to it.